DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 ## Configuration

 If the plugin is enabled, additional button will appear in `Tools` menu with the label `Naps Configuration`.
 Clicking on it will show a window dialog, which will house configuraton options for the plugin.
-The only configuration optionsavailable for this plugin is the maximum amount of entries visible on the graph before the plugin is allowed to work.
+One of the two configuration options available for this plugin is the maximum amount of entries visible on the graph before the plugin is allowed to work.
 This configuration option can help if there are either not enough visible plugin shapes for a current zoom level or if there are too many and program memory is is too great.

+The other configuration option is whether to color the nap rectangle's top and bottom outlines the same color as KernelShark uses for the task.
+This can be turned on and off via a simple checkbox.

 Clicking on `Apply` button will confirm changes made to the configuration and close the window, showing a pop-up if the the operation was successful.
 Clicking on the `Close` button or the X button in the window header will close the window without applying any changes.
 Changes made to a window that hasn't applied them to the configuration will be lost and upon reopening, the window will again show what's in the currently applied configuration.

+Regarding KernelShark's sessions, the configuration is NOT persistent and options included before will have to be adjusted again upon a new session or trace file load.

 ## In the graph

+To view naps in a graph of a trace, let KernelShark show you task plots.
+The plugin will automatically draw rectangles between switch and waking events, coloring them according to the previous state of the task that will then switch to another task.
+Top and bottom outlines of the rectangles are colored using the same color, or, if turned on in the configuration, using the task's own color.
+If the rectangle is wide enough, then the full name of the previous state of the task will be displayed as well.

+The rectangles will be visible as long as the zoom level allows two entries belonging to the same nap to also be visible & as long as there aren't too many entries visible on the graph (this can be adjusted in the configuration).

+The rectangles cannot be interacted with in any capacity.

 # Bugs & glitches

-There is only one crashng bug known right now - starting KernelShark without installing the plugin beforehand and then loading a session, where this plugin was active, will result in a segmentation fault.

-The solution to this is to install/load the plugin before loading said session.
+No known bugs, but there were plenty of unexpected surprises during plugin testing - if more were discovered, contact the author via e-mail `djsebofficial@gmail.com`.

+# Recommendations

+It is recommended by the author to turn on couplebreak in KernelShark to allow greater compatiblity with other plugins, especially sched_events.

+It is recommended to not set the histogram limit in the configuration too high as to not make the plugin use too much memory with many nap rectangles being present.

+While KernelShark's sessions work, they are a little buggy.
+This plugin attempts its best to not get in the way of their inner logic, but a warning should be issued that if the plugin isn't loaded beforehand, there might be unexpected behaviours, e.g. loading a session when the plugin was active won't add the plugin's menu to the `Tools` menu.